 And with a lower interest rate, the debt amount still owing can be effectively reduced.
 Plus, paying one loan rather than having to juggle several makes things much easier to manage.

 Do you know what the true cost of borrowing is?
 Find out here.

 So many different scenarios can put consumers in a position where their debt has spiraled out of control.
-Sometimes consumers put themselves in these situations on their own through poor habits and financial decisions, while other things are out of their control.
+Sometimes consumers in Victoria put themselves in these situations on their own through poor habits and financial decisions, while other things are out of their control.